Nuitka/Nuitka-website/doc/posts/releasing-nuitka-to-the-world.rst

 steps.
 But I see this as a long term goal.

-I want to have infrastructure in the code place, before doing lots of possible optimizations that just make Nuitka unmaintainable.
+I want to have infrastructure in the code place, before doing lots of possible optimization that just make Nuitka unmaintainable.
 And I will want to have a look at what others did so far in the domain of type inference and how to apply that for my project.